-(1) Reconciling items represent the deduction of corporate general and administration expenses and other income (expenses), which are not utilized by management in determining segment profitability.
-The \$18,388,000 decrease in reconciling items in 2016 compared to 2015 was primarily due to a \$17,662,000 gain recognized in the second quarter of 2016 in connection with the sale of approximately 10.0% of the Company's investment in Topgolf (see Note 6), combined with decreases of \$6,365,000 in interest expense and \$1,551,000 in corporate stock compensation expense, partially offset by a \$3,957,000 increase in foreign currency exchange losses.
+(2) Reconciling items represent the deduction of corporate general and administration expenses and other income (expenses), which are not utilized by management in determining segment profitability.
+The \$34,176,000 increase in reconciling items in 2017 compared to 2016 was primarily due \$11,264,000 in one-time transaction and transitional costs associated with the acquisitions of OGIO in January 2017 and TravisMathew in August 2017, a \$17,662,000 gain recognized in the second quarter of 2016 in connection with the sale of approximately 10.0% of the Company's investment in Topgolf (see Note 7), combined with increases of \$2,286,000 in corporate stock compensation expense and \$2,164,000 in interest expense, partially offset by a \$4,189,000 increase in foreign currency exchange losses.

-(2) Identifiable assets are comprised of net inventory, certain property, plant and equipment, intangible assets and goodwill.
-Reconciling items represent unallocated corporate assets not segregated between the two segments including cash and cash equivalents, net accounts receivable, and deferred tax assets.
-The \$190,924,000 increase in reconciling items in 2016 compared to 2015 was primarily due to a benefit of \$156,600,000 related to the reversal of the Company's valuation

-- allowance on its U.S. deferred tax assets.
-This reversal was partially offset by the recognition of \$15,974,000 in income taxes payable on the Company's U.S. business (see Note 9). - (3) Additions to long-lived assets are comprised of purchases of property, plant and equipment by reporting segment.
+(3) Identifiable assets are comprised of net inventory, certain property, plant and equipment, intangible assets and goodwill.
+Reconciling items represent unallocated corporate assets not segregated between the three segments including cash and cash equivalents, net accounts receivable, and deferred tax assets.
+The \$66,825,000 decrease in reconciling items in 2017 compared to 2016 was primarily due Topgolf investment.
+The \$191,830,000 increase in reconciling items in 2016 compared to 2015 was primarily due to a benefit of \$156,600,000 related to the reversal of the Company's valuation allowance on its U.S. deferred tax assets.
+This reversal was partially offset by the recognition of \$15,974,000 in income taxes payable on the Company's U.S. business (see Note 10).